MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

 **RootSite**

 A *RootSite* instance is a root-level web site that is complete with content files for serving the [!INCLUDE[nav_web](includes/nav_web_md.md)].
 It is configured with its own set of bindings for accessing the site, such as protocol (http or https) and communication port.
+The structure in IIS looks like this:

 ```
+- Sites
+  - Dynamics NAV Web Client (application)
+    + nn-NN (language versions)
-+ DynamicsNAVWebClient (application)
+    + www (content)
-  -en-us
-  -en-ca
-  -...
-  -www
 ```
-The URL for the web server instance has the format:
+The URL for the RootSite instance has the format:

 `http://[WebserverComputerName]:[port]`